harshc/aws-sandbox/README.md

 **Service Configuration**

-1. A `ClusterIP service` exposes port 80 from the EKS cluster and forwards to container port 9000
+1. A `ingress controller` exposes port 80 to the internet and forwards to to the cluster ALB
-2. An `IngressController` is attached to the EKS Cluster to setup an internet facing load balancer and route traffic to the service.
+2. A `internet-facing ALB` is attached to the EKS Cluster to route traffic to the service to the internal-elb and connect with the service on port `9000`

 **Platform**